 The Trump Conflict of Interest Files: Jared Kushner Named Senior Advisor

 On January 9, 2017, Trump announced that his son-in-law, Jared Kushner, will take on the role of senior advisor to the president.
-Kushner will not take a salary and will reportedly sell many of his assets.
+Kushner will not take a salary and will reportedly sell

 The Trump transition team claims that the appointment will not run afoul of anti-nepotism laws, particularly 5 U.S. Code § 3110, known as the 1967 anti-nepotism law.